storj/docs/app/(docs)/object-mount/linux/user-guides/activate/page.md

 When you first [installed Object Mount](docId:wxtofwqcb5f2) for Linux, you may have already added your license key.

-If not, you may have selected the option to start a Free Trial.
+  - If not, you may have selected the option to start a Free Trial.

-At the end of your free trial period you must register to obtain an Object Mount License Key.
+  - At the end of your free trial period you will need to register and obtain an Object Mount License Key.

-Or you may have renewed an expired license key.
+  - Or you may have renewed an expired license key.

 **Note:** If you do not yet have a license key, reach out to your 🌐 [Storj Representative](https://www.storj.io/landing/get-in-touch).

-To activate or re-activate Object Mount with your new license key, enter the command below and follow the interactive steps:
+In any of the above situations, you can activate (or re-activate) Object Mount with your new license key by entering the `cuno creds activate` command and following the interactive steps:

 ```shell
 # terminal